Carceral-Ecologies/lab_book/README.md

 ## Lab Guidelines

 1. **If you are sick, heartbroken, or exhausted, go home.** This work is not more important than your well being.
 This guideline supersedes the following guidlines on attendence is complementry to many of those that follow.
-Communicating when you have to bow out is perferred but we recognize that is not always possible.
+Communicating when you have to bow out is preferred but we recognize that is not always possible.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For a list of UCLA Campus Resources for Student Support please see [this list](https://docs.google.com/document/d/1RC9_vNrYTN9sylZM7HySeh21iTXRzwaUdBdo6_ngg00/edit?usp=sharing).